Douglas M. Weill

 Douglas M. Weill is a Founder and Co-Managing Partner of Hodes Weill & Associates, a leading global capital advisory firm focused on real estate, infrastructure, and other real assets with offices in New York, Denver, London, Amsterdam, and Hong Kong.
 Mr. Weill is responsible for the origination of new business, project management of client mandates and oversight of the operations of the firm.
-He is member of the firm’s Operating Committee and sits on the Investment Committee for Tunbridge Partners, an affiliate focused on investing in asset and fund management businesses.
+He is member of the firm’s Operating Committee.
 Mr. Weill has approximately 30 years of experience in the real estate industry as a consultant, advisor and investment banker, specializing since 2000 on the real estate investment and fund management industry.
 Mr. Weill has advised on institutional private placements for over 100 real estate private equity funds, raising in excess of $35 billion of capital.

 Previously, Mr. Weill was a Managing Director at Credit Suisse, based in New York.
 Mr. Weill joined Credit Suisse First Boston in November 2000 when the firm merged with Donaldson, Lufkin & Jenrette (DLJ).

 Mr. Weill co-founded Credit Suisse’s Real Estate Private Fund Group (REPFG) in 2000 at DLJ.
 From 2000 through February 2009, Mr. Weill co-led the business, with the responsibility for the strategic oversight and management of REPFG.